 Human Milk Management

-In 2019, Human Milk Management was implemented at UPMC Magee.
+In 2020, Human Milk Management was implemented across all Mother Baby and NICU settings.
 This technology uses positive patient identification (barcode scanning) to receive, store, fortify and administer human breastmilk in Women’s Health and NICU inpatient settings.